hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/130_reply_to_the_address_of_welcome_at_paramakudi.md

 perfect, already strong.
 You do not require any assistance to govern yourself; you are already self-restrained.
 The only difference is in knowing it or not knowing it.
-Therefore the one difficulty has been summed up in the word, Avidyâ.
+Therefore the one difficulty has been summed up in the word, Avidyā.
 What makes the difference between God and man, between the saint and the sinner?
 Only ignorance.
 What is the difference between the highest man and the lowest worm that crawls under your feet?
 Ignorance.
 That makes all the difference.
 For inside that